 Breakfast is included where noted and will serve at your hotel, usually in a buffet.
 Your guide can arrange some lunches and/or dinners at local restaurants, but you will be on your expenses to pay for these meals.
 Lunches and dinners included as per itinerary.

 Our guides are college-educated locals, proficient in English, and trained and licensed by local tourism authorities.
 Most importantly, they are friendly and committed to delivering the best services.

 International and internal airfares:

 You will book your international airfare on your own and provide us with your flight information.
 We can also help you find reasonable fares through our air ticket consolidator upon request.
 We book all internal airfares locally (if required).
-Local airport taxes may or may not be included in the fare.
+There may or may not be local airport taxes included in the fare.

 Passport and Visa

 You must have both a passport and a visa to enter Laos.
 And your passport must also have at least six months validity remaining beyond the date that you enter Laos.
 You can get a visa on arrival in Laos if you are traveling for tourism, have two passport-sizes photographs and pay $35.

 If you get your visa on arrival in Laos, you will generally be allowed to stay in Laos for 30 days after you arrive.
 If you were born in Laos, you might be admitted for 60 days or longer.
 You can extend your 30-day tourist visa up to an additional 60 days for a fee of $2 per day through the Department of Immigration in Vientiane.
 If you overstay your visa in Laos, you risk arrest, and you will be fined $10 for each day of overstay as you leave.
 The Lao government calculates visa fees and fines in U.S. dollars.

 Best time for this trip

 You can take this trip throughout the year, but November through February are the best months when temperatures are less hot, less rain, and clear visibility.